 Elissavet trained at Travers Smith and qualified into the Incentives and Remuneration Group, which is part of the firm's Tax practice, in September 2003.
-She became Senior Counsel in January 2013.
+She became a senior counsel in January 2013.

 Tax, incentives and remuneration